Hunter Strickland: 2014

 Strickland was re-added to the Giants' 40-man roster on November 20, 2013.

 After recording a 2.02 ERA in 38 appearances for the Double-A Richmond Flying Squirrels, Strickland was called up to the majors for the first time on September 1, 2014.
 He pitched one scoreless inning of relief against the Colorado Rockies later that day.
 In nine appearances during his rookie campaign, Strickland appeared in nine games, allowing five hits and no runs in seven innings pitched.

-In Game 1 of the 2014 National League Division Series against the Washington Nationals, Strickland entered the game with the bases loaded and two outs in the sixth inning and struck out Ian Desmond to preserve the Giants' lead.
-In Game 2, Strickland recorded the save in the longest (by time, tied for longest in innings) playoff game in Major League history, as the Giants defeated the Nationals 2–1 in 18 innings.
-However, Strickland set a postseason record for a reliever by allowing six home runs, even though the Giants went on to defeat the Kansas City Royals in the 2014 World Series.
+In Game 1 of the 2014 National League Division Series (NLDS) against the Washington Nationals, Strickland entered the game with the bases loaded and two outs in the sixth inning and struck out Ian Desmond to preserve the Giants' lead.
+In Game 2, Strickland recorded the save in the longest (by time, tied for longest in innings) playoff game in major league history, as the Giants defeated the Nationals 2–1 in 18 innings.
+However, Strickland set a postseason record for a reliever by allowing six home runs, even though the Giants went on to defeat the Kansas City Royals in the World Series.

 2015

 Strickland started the 2015 season with the Triple-A Sacramento River Cats, posting a 1.66 ERA with 25 strikeouts in 21 2/3 innings, before being called up on May 24, 2015.
 Strickland did not yield a home run until August 3, a string of 188 batters between Triple-A and the majors.
-In 2015, Strickland appeared in 55 games, recording a 2.45 ERA with 50 strikeouts in 51 1/3 innings pitched.
+Strickland appeared in 55 games, recording a 2.45 ERA with 50 strikeouts in 51 1/3 innings pitched.
 Strickland's 0.857 WHIP was the third-lowest among relievers with at least 50 innings pitched.

 2016

 In 2016, Strickland was named to the Opening Day roster for the first time in his career.
-He remained in the Giants bullpen throughout the season, collecting an ERA in the low 3's.
+He remained in the Giants bullpen throughout the season, with a 3.10 ERA.

 2017

 In a May 29, 2017, game against the Washington Nationals, Strickland hit Bryce Harper's right hip with a 98-mph fastball, which resulted in a benches-clearing brawl.
 Strickland had to be physically removed from the field by teammates after exchanging several punches with Harper.
-He received widespread criticism for his role in starting the brawl, as sports analysts and Harper have suggested that the intentional hit-by-pitch was the result of a grudge from the two home runs by Harper against him in the 2014 National League Division Series, a series the Giants ended up winning in 4 games en route to a World Series championship.
+He received widespread criticism for his role in starting the brawl, as sports analysts and Harper have suggested that the intentional hit-by-pitch was the result of a grudge from the two home runs by Harper against him in the 2014 NLDS, a series the Giants ended up winning.
 The next day, on May 30, he was suspended for six games.